-- 5.2 (1) Subject to (1A) and at least once in every period of 3 years, a friendly society (other than a flat rate benefits business friendly society) which - is a non-directive unincorporated friendly society must cause an (a) investigation to be made by the appropriate actuary into the financial condition of the friendly society in respect of its insurance business; and - (b) is a non-directive incorporated friendly society must cause an investigation to be made by the appropriate actuary into the financial condition of the friendly society in respect of its general insurance business. - (1)(a) does not apply to a partnership pension society.
-(1A) - Subject to (8) or (9), when an investigation under this rule has been made, the (2) friendly society must- - (a) cause an abstract of the actuary's report of the investigation to be made; and - deposit three copies of that abstract with the FSA within 6 months of (b) the end of the period to which it relates, and one of those copies must be signed as required by rule 5.20.
-The copies must be sent to Insurance Returns, The Financial Services Authority, PO Box 35747, London E14 5WP (and must not be addressed to the friendly society's normal supervisory contact).
+- 5.2 (1) Subject to (1A) and at least once in every period of 3 years, a friendly society (other than a flat rate benefits business friendly society) which - - (a) is a non-directive unincorporated friendly society must cause an investigation to be made by the appropriate actuary into the financial condition of the friendly society in respect of its insurance business; and - (b) is a non-directive incorporated friendly society must cause an investigation to be made by the appropriate actuary into the financial condition of the friendly society in respect of its general insurance business. - (1A) (1)(a) does not apply to a partnership pension society. - (2) Subject to (8) or (9), when an investigation under this rule has been made, the friendly society must - (a) cause an abstract of the actuary's report of the investigation to be made; and - (b) deposit three copies of that abstract with the PRA within 6 months of the end of the period to which it relates, and one of those copies must be signed as required by rule 5.20.
+The copies must be sent to Insurance Returns, Regulatory Data Group, Statistics and Regulatory Data Division (HO5 A-B), Bank of England, Threadneedle Street, London EC2R 8AH (and must not be addressed to the friendly society's normal supervisory contact).

-- (3) Subject to (4), a friendly society must deposit with the FSA, not later than 6 months after each anniversary of the date to which the accounts of the friendly society were made up for the purposes of the last investigation into its financial condition under this rule- - (a) a certificate given by the appropriate actuary, in the format of Form FSC4, that there has been no material change in its financial condition in respect of its insurance business since it sent the last abstract under (2); or - (b) a statement by the appropriate actuary that he is unable to give such a certificate.9
+- (3) Subject to (4), a friendly society must deposit with the PRA, not later than 6 months after each anniversary of the date to which the accounts of the friendly society were made up for the purposes of the last investigation into its financial condition under this rule - (a) a certificate given by the appropriate actuary, in the format of Form FSC4, that there has been no material change in its financial condition in respect of its insurance business since it